scylladb/scylla-code-samples/instruqt-examples/INSTRUQT_README.md

 5. Wait for few minutes for terminal appear on the "Step 2"
 6. Run `cd eduard-scylla-code-samples/scylla-code-samples`
 7. Run `git pull`
+8. Press "Save" button (in the top right corner)

 ### Important note